-- 16) Receive the Critical Contingency Price in dollars per gigajoule from the industry expert. - 17) Calculate the dollar value of each Contingency Imbalance, in accordance with Regulation 75(h). - 18) Send the following Contingency Imbalance figures to the GIC in accordance with Regulation 77(1)(a) and (b): - Each shipper's adjusted positive or negative Contingency Imbalance calculated in steps 6) and 10); - Firstgas' adjusted positive or negative Contingency Imbalance at each TP Welded Point, as a party that injects gas into its Transmission System under Regulation 74(2)(a)(i) and Regulation 74(2)(b)(i), as calculated in steps 7) and 10); - The positive Contingency Imbalance attributed to Firstgas, as TSO, by Regulation 74(2)(c) (refer to step 11)); - No Contingency Imbalance for each interconnected party injecting Gas into Firstgas' transmission system (e.g. Kapuni, Mokoia, Stratford 3, Kaimiro, etc.)26; and - The dollar value of each Contingency Imbalance, calculated in step 17). - 19) If Firstgas considers that it has been allocated a Contingency Imbalance in error, then Firstgas will advise the GIC as required by Regulation 80(1). - 20) If the GIC determines that a material error has affected the Contingency Imbalance calculations and directs Firstgas to recalculate them under Regulation 80(3), then Firstgas will recalculate the Contingency Imbalances (and new Residuals) by repeating steps 2) - 13) (inclusive), using the best information available. - 21) Firstgas will supply the recalculated Contingency Imbalances to the GIC. - 22) Firstgas will return any difference between the old and new Residuals to Running Mismatch, by repeating step 14), replacing all references to 'Residual' with 'Difference' (defined as the new Residual - the old Residual).
+- Each shipper's adjusted positive or negative Contingency Imbalance calculated in steps 6) and 10); - Firstgas' adjusted positive or negative Contingency Imbalance at each TP Welded Point, as a party that injects gas into its Transmission System under Regulation 74(2)(a)(i) and Regulation 74(2)(b)(i), as calculated in steps 7) and 10); - The positive Contingency Imbalance attributed to Firstgas, as TSO, by Regulation 74(2)(c) (refer to step 11)); - No Contingency Imbalance for each interconnected party injecting Gas into Firstgas' transmission system (e.g. Kapuni, Mokoia, Stratford 3, Kaimiro, etc.)37; and - The dollar value of each Contingency Imbalance, calculated in step 17).

+19) If Firstgas considers that it has been allocated a Contingency Imbalance in error, then Firstgas will advise the GIC as required by Regulation 80(1).

+20) If the GIC determines that a material error has affected the Contingency Imbalance calculations and directs Firstgas to recalculate them under Regulation 80(3), then Firstgas will recalculate the Contingency Imbalances (and new Residuals) by repeating steps 2) - 13) (inclusive), using the best information available.

+21) Firstgas will supply the recalculated Contingency Imbalances to the GIC.

+22) Firstgas will return any difference between the old and new Residuals to Running Mismatch, by repeating step 14), replacing all references to 'Residual' with 'Difference' (defined as the new Residual - the old Residual).